ethan-riley/castai_cluster_reports/README.md

 Your Organization Name,your-api-key,your-org-id
 ```

 like in the orgs.csv.example file.
-The no existanse of this file, can make the scripts to fail.
+The no existanse of this file, will make the scripts to fail.

 ## Usage